 - Ski-Montana/Whistler.
 As an “intermittent Intermediate” skier, I always find mid-season ski resort prices higher than I want to spend.
 The solution?
 Spring skiing where prices are lower.
 I spent an early April week in Big Sky, Montana.
-Although I fund the slopes challenging, everyone was warmly welcoming and adding a day trip to national parks like Yellowstone was easy and rounded out the trip for me.
+Although I found the slopes challenging, everyone was warmly welcoming and adding a day trip to national parks like Yellowstone was easy and rounded out the trip for me.
 (Look for the “bison”/don’t say “buffalo” despite having sung “Home on the Range” as a child!)
-(Big Sky had offerings from $134 mid-Apr 2016 while Whistler in western Canada had 4-star listings from $112 on April 5, 2016.)
+(Big Sky had discounted offerings for late spring skiing.
+Whistler in western Canada had 4-star listings at competitive rates.)

 - Central and Eastern Europe are still affordable even at the high-end and especially off-season.
 Think Hungary, the Czech Republic, Croatia, Romania and Slovenia.
-I admit to having a decades’ long fascination with the former Yugoslavia’s small, storied spas at Bled, Slovenia.
+I have had a decades’ long fascination with the former Yugoslavia’s small, storied spas at Bled, Slovenia.
 Fans of Downton Abbey will regale in this chic Old Europe destination.
 Admittedly arriving without much style by public bus from the capital, I did have a real change of pace staying at one of the Small Luxury Hotels of the World, the 5-star Grand Hotel Toplice.
-(It has been featured recently from $148 for mid-April 2016.)

 - Crete.
 Not every island is only a honeymooners’ destination.
 Crete is a great example because it offers historical and archaeological sites not merely sunshine and beaches.
-Although 5-star offerings did increase from $77/day Feb 2016 to $148 early in May 2016, check out the search box for lodgings on our home page for more economical offerings.
+Although 5-star offerings do increase from Feb. to May 2016, check out our Booking.com search box for more economical offerings.

 If you can’t take advantage of April-May pre-season price reductions, look for bookings now for Sept.
-9 and thereafter and in ski resorts when they open before the holidays.
+9 and thereafter.
+In ski resorts, if you miss the end of the season, try their promotions when they open each year before the holidays.